Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 View our Road Closures page for up to date closures in our area.
 Weight restrictions and bans can be found on our Road Bans page, as well as Roadata information.

-Applications for Dust Control are taken annually from January to April.
+Applications for Dust Control are available every spring.

 There is a deadline for dust control to ensure we can prepare and complete the dust control project in time.
 Visit the Dust Control page for more information.

 The graders are on a rotation.
 Kneehill County has over 1900 kilometers of gravel roads and 10 grader divisions.
 We attempt to have all grading completed in each division within 1.5-2 months.
 We attempt to have all snowplowing of gravel roads completed as soon as possible, depending on weather.

 Dead animals on County roads will be dealt with by the Transportation department (call County office at 403-443-5541).
 Provincial and Secondary highways are the responsibility of Emcon Canada Inc. (1-800-390-2242).

 There are many private companies in our area.
 Visit the Residents page for more information.